sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## Poka yoke

 Poka yoke means "error-proof" in japanese. ... this technique, stands for example on settng different (not-compatible) connectors in the electronic-design/hardware of the system, so it is impossible to wire the hardware in a incorrect way.
+For example: a SD memory card only has a position that fits, so actually it is not possible to put it wrong without realsize of the mistake (at least it should be pretty difficult... )

 reference: https://toughnickel.com/industries/Poka-Yokemistakeproofing